 But looking at freelancer sites Fiverr, and the writing services that are on there, made us think about the business value model that sits behind writing.

 Freelance copywriter segments

-It’s not our point in this article to comment on the quality of any of the services available.
+It’s not our point in this article to comment on the quality of any of these services.
 It’s more to note the wide variance in prices.
-And so the wide variance in the ‘value’ writing can be seen to add to a business.
+When there is such a wide variance in what you can pay for writing, it makes it harder to put a value on how much it’s worth to your business.

 Writing from a business owner point of view